perherman/project_SACA/FinalProjectSACA/specification project.rst

 Buttons
 -------
-*   A check button activates the command to check the address against www.geposit.se
+*   A check button activates the command to check the address against www.geposit.se authenticating with an API-key
 *   A save button activates the command to save the data of the address to a local address file
+*   A display button displays saved data to a separate window on screen
-*   A display button activates the command to display the data on screen (using Panda)
+*   A display button displays Samples of Swedish addresses to a separate window on screen
-*   The API-key which is necessary for authentification will be saved in a local text-file and read before calling the API at geposit.se in coming version the API-key will be stored in a hashed file.
+*   The API-key which is necessary for authentification is contained in a local text-file and read before calling the API at geposit.se in coming version the API-key will be stored in a hashed file.

 Layout